What dissertations and theses are available?

-Circulating copies of U of M dissertations from 1940 to 1979 will in most cases be held in the Minnesota Library Access Center (MLAC) within the Elmer L. Andersen Library, with three major classes of exceptions: dissertations accepted by biological, medical, and related departments are housed in the Bio-Medical Library in Diehl Hall; science/engineering dissertations from 1970 to date will be located in the Science and Engineering Library (in Walter); and dissertations accepted by agricultural and related departments are available at the Magrath Library or one of the other libraries on the St. Paul campus (the Magrath Library maintains records of locations for such dissertations).
+Circulating copies of U of M dissertations from 1940 to 1979 will in most cases be held within the Elmer L. Andersen Library, with three major classes of exceptions: dissertations accepted by biological, medical, and related departments are housed in the Health Science Library; science/engineering dissertations from 1970 to date will be located in the Science and Engineering Library (in Walter); and dissertations accepted by agricultural and related departments are available at the Magrath Library or one of the other libraries on the St. Paul campus (the Magrath Library maintains records of locations for such dissertations).

 - Dissertations from 1980-date

-Circulating copies of U of M dissertations from 1980 to date at present may be located either in Wilson Library (see below) or in MLAC; consult MNCAT (our online catalog) for location of specific items.
-Again, exceptions noted above apply here also; dissertations in their respective departments will instead be in Bio-Medical Library or in one of the St. Paul campus libraries.
+Circulating copies of U of M dissertations from 1980 to date at present may be located either in Wilson Library (see below) or in storage; consult Libraries Search for location of specific items.
+Again, exceptions noted above apply here also; dissertations in their respective departments will instead be in Health Science Library or in one of the St. Paul campus libraries.